FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_03_deployment.md

 #### Deploying an Application with a Deployment

-We've previously seen how to use kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 to create a deployment directly from the command line.
+We've previously seen how to use kubectl create deployment Kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 to create a deployment directly from the command line.
 However, Kubernetes also supports deploying applications using YAML or JSON manifests.
 This approach provides greater flexibility than using the kubectl CLI alone and facilitates version control of your deployment configurations.

 By defining deployments in YAML or JSON files, you can specify detailed configurations, manage them through source control systems, and apply changes systematically.
 This method enhances the maintainability and reproducibility of your deployments within a Kubernetes environment.